 Here, I share two recent reads, which are from my book haul at the 37th Manila International Book Fair.
-The first one is about the legendary Lam-ang, and the other about a Moslem child.
-Both are illustrated so stunningly that it would be a shame not to appreciate.
+The first one is about the legendary Lam-ang, and the other about a Muslim child.
+Both are illustrated so stunningly it would be a shame not to appreciate.

 WHAT I LIKED